arthurcaio92/ADP_T2LIMG/README.md

 # ADPT2FTS

-Codes related to the paper "Autonomous Data Partitioning for Type-2 Fuzzy Set Based Time Series".
+Codes related to the paper "XXXXXXXXXXX".

 The package contains:

 1. The original time series data adopted in this paper;
-2. All ADPT2FTS python codes;
+2. All ADP-T2LIMG python codes;

 Please cite this paper if the code helps.